bright/new-www/content/blog/exposed-rsql-search-implementation.md

 REST endpoints
 ---
-Right, we have the database filled up, we can use our DAO to create REST endpoint:
+Right, we have the database filled up, we can use our DAO to create a REST endpoint:

 `Routing.kt`
 ```kotlin